 If you’re trying to decide between savings or checking, it’s best to consider what you need from your bank account.
 Ideally, you should open both a checking and a savings account to enjoy the benefits of each.
 Santander Bank offers a range of checking and savings options so you can choose the accounts that are right for you.
 Learn more about our personal banking products or visit your local branch to speak with one of our banking associates.

 New to bank accounts, or have additional questions?
-Utilize our checking and saving resources or find the answer to frequently asked checking questions or savings questions.
+Visit our checking and saving resources to get answers to frequently asked checking or savings questions.